 Chapter 1 follows the official CIRO Chief Financial Officer Exam syllabus element General regulatory framework.
-This domain carries 4 questions (~4%), so your study depth should reflect both its weighting and how often it drives scenario-based judgment on this exam.
+This element carries 4 questions (~4%), so your study depth should reflect both its weighting and how often it drives scenario-based judgment on this exam.

 The strongest exam answers in this chapter usually do two things well: they classify the situation correctly before choosing an action, and they connect the rule to the actual business, client, market, finance, or supervisory consequence.
 That is usually where weaker answers lose precision.